Samuelvphipps/weekend-redux-feedback-loop/README.md

 Thanks to [Prime Digital Academy](www.primeacademy.io) who equipped and helped me to make this application a reality.

 ## Support
-If you have suggestions or issues, please email me at [samuel,v.phipps@gmail.com](https://github.com/Samuelvphipps)
+If you have suggestions or issues, please email me at [samuel.v.phipps@gmail.com] If you would like to view other projects I have worked on please visit [https://github.com/Samuelvphipps]